 Desktop Underwriting Career Education and Degree Programs

-Desktop Underwriter is a software program developed by Fannie Mae that enables lenders to make informed decisions on government, conforming and non-conforming loans.
-Entry-level lenders often have no degree and instead complete a period of on-the-job training at a bank or a lending institution; however, commercial loan officers often hold an undergraduate degree in finance, economics or business.
+Lenders or loan officers often use Desktop Underwriter, a software program developed by Fannie Mae, to make informed decisions on government, conforming and non-conforming loans.
+Depending on the position, a loan officer may be required to complete training to become an approved Desktop Underwriter user.
+Entry-level lenders may have no degree and instead complete a period of on-the-job training at a bank or a lending institution; however, commercial loan officers often hold an undergraduate degree in finance, economics or business.

 Desktop Underwriting Career Education